LimelightVision/LimelightDocs/docs/software_change_log.rst

 		* .. image:: https://giant.gfycat.com/ThirstyFailingGreatdane.gif
 	* The Limelight was later turned by hand.
 Notice how the distances remain mostly unchanged:
 		* .. image:: https://giant.gfycat.com/DisloyalUnfinishedAntipodesgreenparakeet.gif
 	* With 2019.4, we introduced corner sending.
-This allowed advanced teams to write their own algorithms using solvePNP.
+This allowed advanced teams to write their own algorithms using OpenCV's solvePNP().
 With 2019.5, this is all done on-board.
 	* Upload a plain-text csv file with a model of your target.
 We have pre-built models of 2019 targets hosted on our website.
-All models must have a centered origin and use counter-clockwise ordering.
+All models must have a centered origin and use counter-clockwise point ordering.
 	* Enable the new high-res 960x720 mode, and then enable "Solve 3D" to aquire the position and rotation of your Limelight relative to your target.
-	* Corner numbers are now displayed on the image for easier model creation.
+	* Corner numbers are now displayed on the image for easier model creation and threshold tuning.
+	* Read all 6 dimensions of your camera's transform (x,y,z,pitch,yaw,roll) by reading the "camtran" networktable number array.

 * Black Level